SPAAM-community/spaam-community.github.io/spaam2/foodandactivities.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1Q-AOMIZz3-np8muacyH99jSsJyK5F1BS" width="640" height="480"></iframe>

+#### Dinner

+We will not organise dinner for either day, however we may organise an informal social event on the evening of the Monday.

-For more information, please see the ISBA9 website:
+For other options for food and drink, please see the ISBA9 website:

 * [Bars and restaurants](https://isba9.sciencesconf.org/resource/page/id/7)